13.1 Number of innings

 13.3.1 the side is all out.

-13.3.2 at the fall of a wicket or the retirement of a batsman, further balls remain to be bowled but no further batsman is available to come in.
+13.3.2 at the fall of a wicket or the retirement of a batter, further balls remain to be bowled but no further batter is available to come in.

 13.3.3 the captain declares the innings closed.